stanleyfok/content-based-recommender/README.md

 ## What's New

+#### 1.3.0

+Introduce the use of unigram, bigrams and trigrams when constructing the word vector

 #### 1.2.0

 Simplify the implementation by not using sorted set data structure to store the similar documents data.
 Also support the maxSimilarDocuments and minScore options to save memory used by the recommender.